Philippa of Hainault: Childhood

 Growing up in the Low Countries in the period when this region was growing into a major trading centre, Philippa was well versed in finances and diplomacy.
-Her older sister Margaret succeeded their brother William II, Count of Hainaut, upon his death in battle.
-The counties of Holland, Zeeland and the seigniory of Frisia were devolved to Margaret after agreement between the sisters.
+Her older sister Margaret succeeded their brother, William II, upon his death in battle.
+The counties of Holland and Zeeland and the seigniory of Frisia were devolved to Margaret after agreement between the sisters.

-Four years later, in the summer of 1326, Isabella of France, the Queen of England, arrived at the court of Hainaut to seek aid from Count William in order to depose her husband, Edward II, from the throne.
-Prince Edward had accompanied his mother to Hainaut, where she arranged the betrothal to 13-year-old Philippa in exchange for assistance.
+Four years later, in the summer of 1326, Isabella of France, the queen of England, arrived at the court of Hainaut to seek aid from Count William in order to depose her husband, Edward II, from the throne.
+Her son Edward had accompanied his mother to Hainaut, where she arranged the betrothal to 13-year-old Philippa in exchange for assistance.
 As the couple were second cousins (as great-grandchildren of Philip III of France), a papal dispensation was required; it was sent from Pope John XXII at Avignon in September 1327.
-Philippa's retinue arrived in England in December, escorted by her uncle John of Hainaut.
+Philippa's retinue arrived in England in December, escorted by her uncle John.
 On 23 December, she reached London where a "rousing reception was accorded her".